 One of my major reasons to visit Switzerland for the first time was very simple: I got a great deal on airfare from Berlin to Zürich.
 This was 3 years ago, and I was looking for the cheapest tickets to anywhere.
 I also got a very good hotel rate.

-I soon realised that Zürich was a great base for exploring the country.
+I soon realized that Zürich was a great base for exploring the country.
 It only takes 2 hours to get to the palm trees of Lugano and 1 hour to get to historic Basel or the Alps.
 And of course, being a big city, there is plenty to see and do in Zürich itself.

 What do you think of these reasons to visit Switzerland?